allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 In Google Cloud Pub/Sub, a subscription is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscriber application.

-Subscriptions can be configured with various settings such as acknowledgement deadline, filtering, and flow control to control how messages are delivered to subscribers.
+Subscriptions can be configured with various settings such as acknowledgement deadline and filtering, to control how messages are delivered to subscribers.
 A single topic can have multiple subscriptions, but a subscription always point to a single topic.

 ## Can I send a big file using Pub/Sub?